keylime/enhancements/73-offline-attestation.md

 - The interaction between the time-series persistent datastore and tamper-resistant transparency log will be done by keylime user/operator.
-Inside the core Keylime, a "plugin" architecture will be adopted (very much like the "policies" for Measured Boot) and the implementation details of the code which will interact with such stores are outside of the scope.
+Inside the core Keylime, a "plugin" architecture will be adopted (similar to the "policies" for Measured Boot) and the implementation details of the code which will interact with such stores are outside of the scope.